 There are exactly 336 columns in Basilica Cistern and they are from the Ancient Greek era.
 If you look at the heads of these columns, you can realize these are in Doric and Corinthian style.
 As the cistern was simply a water storage room, there was no point putting fancy columns here.

-Byzantine Empire brought these columns from Byzantium, which as a Greek city before the Roman era.
+The Byzantines brought these columns from the Ancient Greek acropolis, the core of old Byzantium.
 Therefore, in a sense, these columns were recycled.
 Considering the cistern was built in 540s and it’s 1500 years old, the columns are older than 2000 years old, which makes this cistern even more special.

 The walk inside Basilica Cistern will take you to the Medusa statues at the end of the cistern.
 As these columns were brought from elsewhere, they have different lengths and a piece of stone was put under each column to bring every column to the same level.